You change diapers, clean up messes, and chase kids around the house, but can you also build a strong career while being a mom?

 If you have a nursing degree, you can build a remote career and still earn competitive wages with a regular nurse, at around $50,000 a year or more.
 Phone nurses typically work for health management or insurance companies to educate patients, authorize treatments, and manage cases.
 A typical shift for a phone nurse could include anything from answering patient calls about symptoms to evaluating disability claims.
 You can find positions directly through companies like UnitedHealthcare and Humana or go through a medical placement firm such as MedZilla.

 Love cruising the Internet?
 It’s even better when you get paid to do it.
 A number of companies pay testers to evaluate their websites and make sure they are easy to navigate, have working links, and provide accurate information.
-Simply sign up through a service like UserTesting.com or YouEye.com and follow the instructions for each website test, which typically only take around 15 minutes and can earn you $10-$15 each.
+Simply sign up through a service like UserTesting.com or YouEye.com and follow the instructions for each website test, which typically only takes around 15 minutes and can earn you $10-$15 each.
 Many website tests require users to have a microphone or webcam to access all of the features.
 Website testing services offer quick training to most testers, and the tests can be completed whenever you have a few extra minutes – perfect for busy moms.

 Healthcare companies around the world regularly hire remote employees or contractors to input medical codes and records and organize billing data.
 Remote billers typically use medical records to send codes to various payers and work with patients and providers to send out bills.
 It is known as being one of the most flexible work-from-home positions.
-To be a medical biller, you’ll need a secure Internet connection to comply with HIPAA regulation.
+To be a medical biller, you’ll need a secure Internet connection to comply with HIPAA regulations.
 Previous experience in the industry is obviously a plus, but a number of services offer billing and coding classes online to teach you the required skills.
 Medical billers can earn $12-$25 an hour.

 Many companies, especially start-ups, hire virtual assistants to help with a variety of tasks such as setting appointments, making phone calls, sending emails, managing social media, or writing.
 Because the job is so diverse, most moms can find a position that fits their skillset and their schedule.
 Virtual assistant work can typically be done whenever is convenient and tends to not have set hours.
 To get connected with potential clients, register with a service like Assistant Match or Ziptask.
 Depending on the responsibilities and company, virtual assistants can make between $12-$30 and have the opportunity to work for multiple clients at once.

-These are the top 5 career options that could make you a work from home mom.
+These are the top 5 career options that could make you a work-from-home mom.